poetaman/arttime/README.md

 - Starts in an intuitive learn/help mode by default (turn that off with ``--nolearn``)

 # Call for artists
-Call for artists: Much good ascii art was created during web 1.0, but the artform declined after that. arttime intends to be a platform/repository for hosting/displaying ascii/ansi art, as ascii/ansi does have its natural home on a terminal (instead of a wall of an arts museum).
+Much good ascii art was created during web 1.0, but the artform declined after that. arttime intends to be a platform/repository for hosting/displaying ascii/ansi art, as ascii/ansi does have its natural home on a terminal (instead of a wall of an arts museum).
 In doing so it also encourages sharing art, a not so common drift with the arrival of NFTs (where monkey stickers are being priced at hundreds of thousands of US dollars).
 The repository already provides a curated library of good ascii art (mixed at times with computer-generated text version of digital images).

 # Screenshots
 1. Default start page. ``$ arttime``